SylveLabs/RobloxDocs/Mirage.md

 They have a flag called NotReplicated enabled on them.
 When the server creates a clone, it exists in server memory but the replication filter sees NotReplicated blocks it from being serialized to clients

 There is also another type of Mirage, aka RobloxLocked, The difference?
-RobloxLocked doesn't have a userdata reference on **Serverside** and **Client** the result of NotAccessible (unless u have a extremely high identity) This lets people to hide scripts and remotes without fear of being seen.
+RobloxLocked doesn't have a userdata reference on **Serverside** and **Client** the result of NotAccessible. (unless u have a extremely high identity) This lets people to hide scripts and remotes without fear of being seen.

 There are more types of Mirage (GreenFN, ReverseGreenFN) those wont be mentioned here.